mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 I'd encourage you to play with the examples.
 Keep in mind that the React one will work properly only if you follow strictly the route definition convention in the project.

-Now, we'll continue with the mathematical foundation of the project, right after which we'll dig into some technical details how everything works together.
+We're going to dig in implementation details and what happens under the hood but before that we'll continue with the mathematical foundation of the project.

 # Mathematical Background